 Gold Exploration in Canada’s Premier Mining Jurisdictions

-This profile is part of a paid investor education campaign.*
+This Aben Resources Ltd. profile is part of a paid investor education campaign.*

-Aben Resources Ltd. (TSXV:ABN,OTCBB:ABNAF, FRA:E2L2) holds three properties in premier mining locations recognized worldwide.
-Aben Resources is currently developing their flagship Forrest Kerr project, which is situated at the heart of the Golden Triangle region in Northwest British Columbia, Canada.
+Aben Resources Ltd. (TSXV:ABN,OTCBB:ABNAF,FWB:E2L2) holds two properties in premier mining locations recognized worldwide.
+Aben Resources is currently developing its flagship Forrest Kerr project, which is situated at the heart of the Golden Triangle region in northwest British Columbia, Canada.

 The Golden Triangle is a remote and mountainous area of the province which sits on the border of Alaska’s panhandle.
-Interest in the this area began in 1861 and mines have been operated there since 1918.
-In the 1990s, it was quite popular as the Eskay Creek and Snip properties became productive enough to inspire the region’s current name.
+Interest in this area began in 1861 and mines have been in operation there since 1918.
+In the 1990s, it was a popular mining destination as the Eskay Creek and Snip properties became productive enough to inspire the region’s current name.

 - Golden Triangle, historically a prominent region for mining and exploration activity, witnessing resurgence thanks to new discoveries and improved infrastructure.